When we recognise the sounds (phonemes) that letters represent and join them together we are decoding text and using phonics to read.

 Every child is taught a phonics every day until they are reading fluently.

 Phonics sessions are a daily 20-25 minute session taught in mixed ability whole class groups.
-Any child with gaps in their understanding will have additional short sessions to help them catch up quickly.
+Any child with gaps in their understanding may have additional short sessions to help them catch up quickly.

 The teaching Sequence